shenanigans/node-surveil/README.md

       Proper support for missing path
       features hasn't landed yet.
-For now a simple poll timeout is used to test the surveild path. (in milliseconds)
+For now a simple poll timeout is used to test the surveil'd path. (in milliseconds)
     */
     hack_missingPoll:       1000,
     /*